NDIS Positive Behaviour Support – What you Need to Know

 • Early childhood support

-If you are the parent of a child with autism or ADHD, register with NDIS and you can take advantage of the above services.
-They will refer you to NDIS-approved support and initial assessments can be made, then a support plan created, with goals set.
+If you’re a parent of a child with autism or ADHD, register with NDIS.
+You can then access these services.
+They will refer you to NDIS-approved support.
+First, they will assess your needs.
+Then, they will create a support plan with set goals.

 Working to Eliminate Unsafe Behaviour